neoforged/Documentation/versioned_docs/version-1.20.4/datagen/recipes.md

 ### SingleItemRecipeBuilder

 `SingleItemRecipeBuilder` is used to generate stonecutting recipes.
-Additionally, custom single item recipes using a serializer like `SingleItemRecipe$Serializer` can also be data generated using this builder.
+Additionally, custom single item recipes using a serializer like SingleItemRecipe.Serializer can also be data generated using this builder.
 The builder can be initialized via `#stonecutting` or through the constructor respectively.
 The recipe group and the recipe unlock criteria can be specified before saving.

 ```java
 // In RecipeProvider#buildRecipes(writer)